CinnamonGrossCrunch/RemoteMixologyEvents/Remote Mixology Events FAQs.md

 ### **"How far out should these events be booked?"**
 > "At least two weeks head's up is ideal for planning purposes.
 This includes having a final head count and mailing list.
-Costs for shipping tend to go up markedly for shorter turnaround."
+Costs for shipping tend to go up markedly for shorter turnaround.
+There is more flexibilty for teams located in the immediate Bay Area, and for those teams who wish to purchase their own cockatil/mocktail ingredients"
 ____________________________